 When I really want to gross out my 12-year-old daughter, I make avocado toast, perhaps the most delicious food ever.
 I especially like it for breakfast, but it makes an excellent snack or lunch when paired with some soup or salad.
 I mash together half an avocado, a handful of chickpeas, a splash of Sriracha and a pinch of kosher salt and slather it on a piece of toasted Ezekiel bread.
 If you really want to step up your avocado toast game, check out the California Avocado Commission’s recipe for margherita avocado toast.
 All you need is some fresh mozzarella, cherry tomatoes, avocado and basil.

 These protein-packed beauties make a healthy, crunchy, completely addictive snack when you roast them in the oven with a little salt, olive oil, and whatever savory spices you’d like to add.
 I like them with just salt and pepper, but some people do curry, some go flaming hot, some give them a Middle Eastern flair with a little cumin.
-Mark Bittman has a great recipe from his book “How to Cook Everything.”
-(I highly recommend his companion book, “How to Cook Everything Vegetarian,” for a comprehensive list of no-fuss veggie recipes.)
 These keep for a few days in a covered container, but I find they’re best right from the oven, as they tend to lose some of their crunch in storage.
-Need some quick and healthy dinner ideas?
+In need of a quick and healthy dinner idea?
 Toss them on top of a salad or into a stir-fry for added crunch.

 Tofu can be a little intimidating.
 There are all different kinds – soft, silken, firm, extra firm, seasoned, yadda yadda yadda – it’s sorta slimy, you’ve got to press it, etc. But once you’ve done it once or twice it really is simple.
 Bonus: It’s packed with protein and easily picks up the flavor of whatever sauces and spices it cooks with.
 This recipe for crispy tofu from Whole Foods takes a half-hour to cook, and you when it’s done you can make some really healthy recipes for dinner: Throw it in a stir-fry or a salad, or eat it on its own with some dipping sauce, sweet potato fries and steamed broccoli.
 Voila.